Riddoch syndrome

-The Riddoch syndrome is a term coined by Zeki and Ffytche (1998) in a paper published in Brain.
+Riddoch syndrome is a term coined by Zeki and Ffytche (1998) in a paper published in the scientific journal Brain.
 The term acknowledges the work of George Riddoch who was the first to describe a condition in which a form of visual impairment, caused by lesions in the occipital lobe, leaves the sufferer blind but able to distinguish visual stimuli with specific characteristics when these appear in the patient's blind field.
 The most common stimuli that can be perceived consciously are the presence and direction of fast moving objects (moving at a speed in excess of 10 degrees per second); in his work these moving objects were described as "vague and shadowy".
 Riddoch concluded from his observations that "movement may be recognized as a special visual perception".
+The syndrome is believed by some researchers to be identical to type 2 blindsight.